This vegetable-packed biryani is a one-pot dish that’s aromatic, flavorful, and really delicious!

 So… I think it’s official.
 I have a biryani problem.

-I already have several different types of biryani on my blog and you can expect several more varieties to come soon.
+I already have several different types of biryani on my blog and you can expect more varieties to come soon.
 I have so many biryani recipe ideas floating around in my head.
 And by floating, I mean dancing.
 All of these biryani ideas are basically doing bhangra in my mind.
 Biryani Bhangra.💃🏽 hoi! bruahhh!

 (for the full recipe, see the recipe card below 😋)

 One last thing… when you’re making biryani, you should be using good biryani rice.
 I highly recommend using this brand of basmati rice in this dish and all of my rice dishes.
 I love the extra-long grains, and in my opinion, no other basmati rice compares to it.
 I’m always open to learning about new varieties/brands, though, so leave a comment if there’s another one you prefer!

 Enjoy this dish!
 And if you like it, be sure to check out one of my other biryani recipes 🙂Print

 - 1 cup basmati rice (love this brand), soaked 15 minutes

 - ½ teaspoon cumin seeds

 - 1 ½ teaspoons salt